 News and Events

-An exciting new project plans to convert the former London office of the African National Congress in Penton Street, Islngton into a Centre of Memory and Learning about the anti-apartheid solidarity movement.
-The project has been launched by the Liliesleaf Trust UK, working with the AAM Archives Committee and other groups.
-It has won support from the GLA’s Good Growth Fund and now needs to raise matched funding to convert the building into an exhibition and educational centre.
-Plans are currently on hold because of the Coronovirus crisis.
+A project to convert the former London office of the African National Congress in Islington into a Centre of Memory and Learning has been launched by The Liliesleaf Trust UK, with the AAM Archives Committee and other groups.
+It has support from the GLA’s Good Growth Fund.
+Building plans are on hold because of the Coronavirus crisis, but community engagement is ongoing.
+As part of Islington’s Black History Month and supporting learning from and about diverse histories, the Trust created two family activities that invite design ideas for a community learning garden – see our educational resources page